jamesaphoenix/Click_Through_Rate_Optimization_Google_Search_Console/README.md

 # Click Through Rate (CTR %) Optimisation With Google Search Console Data

-This micro-project focuses on ranking pages in terms of opportunity for optimising their <title> tags / meta-descriptionns.
+This micro-project focuses on ranking pages in terms of opportunity for optimising their <title> tags / meta-descriptions.

 Simply load up the Jupyter Notebook, download 3 months worth of data from Google Search Console and you will be able to use the code.